Nobel-Justin/Oviz-Bio-demo/Landscape/markdown/Landscape-Manual.markdown

 # Introduction
-The 'Landscape' visualization is frequently utilized to provide a systematic illustration of integrative data from multiple layers of batch samples, which are always compared to each other on certain attributes, such as genes and biological pathways mutated in cancers.
-This online 'Landscape' visualization is designed as a fixed part (histogram and gene-panels) with additional panels (e.g., age, gender, and histology).
+The 'LandScape' visualization is frequently utilized to provide a systematic illustration of integrative data from multiple layers of batch samples, which are always compared to each other on certain attributes, such as genes and biological pathways mutated in cancers.
+This online 'LandScape' visualization is designed as a fixed part (histogram and gene-panels) with additional panels (e.g., age, gender, and histology).
 To visualize data, upload a **CSV** file in the *required* format and use sidebar options to customize the display.

-# Landscape Data (CSV file)
+# LandScape Data (CSV file)
 The uploaded **CSV** file must match the *required* format as specified below.
-Several demo files from the **References** are provided in the [GitHub](https://github.com/Nobel-Justin/Oviz-Bio-demo/tree/master/Landscape/demo_csv) project.
+Several demo files from the **References** are provided in the [GitHub](https://github.com/Nobel-Justin/Oviz-Bio-demo/tree/master/LandScape/demo_csv) project.

 - **header**<br/>
   The first line of the file should be a header that contains column names as keys.